Buying real estate in Berlin?

 Are there any decent properties for $100k in Berlin, or is it all scams?

-The neighborhoods in Berlin that give the best value for a $100k budget are Marzahn-Hellersdorf (especially Marzahn and Biesdorf), Spandau (Haselhorst and Wilhelmstadt), outer Reinickendorf (Wittenau and Märkisches Viertel), and parts of outer Lichtenberg like Hohenschönhausen, where prices per square meter are among the lowest in the city.
+The Berlin neighborhoods that give you the best value at this budget are Marzahn-Hellersdorf (especially Marzahn and Biesdorf), Spandau (like Haselhorst or Wilhelmstadt), and parts of Reinickendorf (such as Wittenau or Markisches Viertel), where asking prices per square meter are among the lowest in the city.

 What property types can I afford for $100k in Berlin (studio, land, old house)?